Correlation does not imply causation: B causes A (reverse causation or reverse causality)

-It is the other way around since the disease, such as cancer, causes a low cholesterol because of a myriad of factors, such as weight loss, and an increase in mortality.
+Causality is actually the other way around, since some diseases, such as cancer, cause low cholesterol due to a myriad of factors, such as weight loss, and they also cause an increase in mortality.

-This is also seen with ex-smokers.
-Ex-smokers are more likely to die of lung cancer than current smokers.
-When lifelong smokers are told they have lung cancer, many quit smoking.
-This change can make it seem as if ex-smokers are more likely to die of lung cancer than current smokers.
 This can also be seen in alcoholics.
 As alcoholics become diagnosed with cirrhosis of the liver, many quit drinking.
 However, they also experience an increased risk of mortality.
 In these instances, it is the diseases that cause an increased risk of mortality, but the increased mortality is attributed to the beneficial effects that follow the diagnosis, making healthy changes look unhealthy.